 RELATED ARTICLE 4 Signs You Are Not Eating Enough Fat

 Shrimp is rich with omega-3 fatty acids.
 In a famous study called the Framingham Heart Study, two-thirds of the adult population of Framingham, MA, totaling 5,209 people in all were monitored for 57 years.
 One of the findings of this study showed that only 180 milligrams per day of the Omega 3 DHA, the equivalent of about 2.5 servings of fish per week, was associated with a 50% reduced risk of dementia [R].

 Despite the connotation inherently applied by the name, shrimp is no shrimp at all.
 Shrimp is loaded with key vitamins and nutrients, including healthy omega-3 fatty acids, antioxidants, and packed with protein.
-Shrimp is the perfect dinner option to help you lean out, build muscle, and stay healthy.
+The benefits of eating shrimp make it the perfect dinner option to help you lean out, build muscle, and stay healthy.

 Need Help With Optimizing Your Diet And Nutrition Plan To Finally Get The Results You've Been Waiting For?

 SWOLVERINE IS AN ENDURANCE ATHLETE AND ACTIVE LIFESTYLE BRAND.
 MADE FOR THE ELITE ATHLETE, AND THE STRONG-WILLED OUR PRODUCTS WERE DESIGNED TO FUEL YOUR ATHLETIC PERFORMANCE.
 WE PERFORM WHEN YOU PERFORM.

 We believe that everyone can optimize not only their athletic performance but their human potential.
 The way we believe we can optimize performance is through transparency, clinically effective doses, and clinically proven ingredients with evidence-based outcomes.
 We provide the nutrients you need to power your active lifestyle.